Updated on October 3rd, 2023

 Stay Away Order

-The defendant will be ordered to stay away from the store or victim of the theft.
+The defendant will be ordered to stay away from the San Diego store or the victim of the theft.
 If the defendant were to violate this order it would be a probation violation and he could be charged with trespassing.

 Community Service or Public Work Service

-Community service can be performed by volunteering at any non-profit organization.
+Community service can be performed by volunteering at any non-profit organization in San Diego county.
 Public Work Service is performed through the County Probation Department and usually involves picking up trash along the side of the freeway.